 The Bank proactively manages impact of IRRBB as a part of its ALM activities.
-ALM policy defines the different types of interest rates risks that are to be monitored, measured and controlled.
+ALM policy defines the different types of interest rate risks that are to be monitored, measured and controlled.
 ALCO decides strategies for managing IRRBB at the desired level.
 Further, ALCO periodically gives direction for management of interest rate risk on the basis of its expectations of future interest rates.
-Based on the guidance, ALMG manages the IRRBB with the help of various tools i.e. gap analysis, earning at risk (EaR), duration of equity (DoE), stress testing for basis risk etc. These tools are as follows:
+Based on the guidance, ALMG manages the IRRBB with the help of various tools i.e. gap analysis, earning at risk (EaR), duration of equity (DoE) and stress testing for basis risk which are monitored on a fortnightly basis.
+These tools are as follows:

-- Gap analysis: The interest rate gap or mismatch risk is measured by calculating gaps over different time intervals at a given date for domestic and overseas operations.
+• Gap analysis: The interest rate gap or mismatch risk is measured by calculating gaps over different time intervals at a given date for domestic and overseas operations.
 Gap analysis measures mismatches between rate sensitive liabilities (RSL) and rate sensitive assets (RSA) (including off-balance sheet positions).
 The report is prepared by grouping rate sensitive liabilities, assets and off-balance sheet positions into time buckets according to residual maturity or next re-pricing period, whichever is earlier.
-For non-maturity assets/liabilities (for instance, working capital facilities on the assets side and current and savings account deposits on the liabilities side) grouping into time buckets is done based on behavioral studies or by making certain assumptions.
+For non-maturity loans & advances such as floating rate cash credit or other working capital facilities, the amount is bucketed based on expected re-pricing interval of receivable cash flows.
+Interest bearing balances maintained in current account with banks are bucketed in "1 - 28 days" bucket.
+For non-maturity liabilities such as current account deposits, the bucketing is as per the behavioral study.
+The study reckons outflows at certain percentile confidence level.
+For non-maturity liabilities such as savings bank deposits in Rupee currency, bucketing upto 6 months is as per the liquidity gap bucketing and the residual portion is bucketed in "6 months - 1 year" bucket considering the de-regulation of interest rates on saving account deposits by RBI.
+Savings deposits in other currencies are bucketed as per the RBI guidelines.
 The difference between RSA and RSL for each time bucket signifies the gap in that time bucket.
 The direction of the gap indicates whether net interest income is positively or negatively impacted by a change in the direction of interest rates and the extent of the gap approximates the change in net interest income for that given interest rate shift.
-The ALM Policy of the Bank stipulates bucketwise limits on Rupees interest rate gaps for the domestic operations of the Bank, linked to the networth of the Bank. - EaR: From an EaR perspective, the gap reports indicate whether the Bank is in a position to benefit from rising interest rates by having a positive gap (RSA > RSL) or whether it is in a position to benefit from declining interest rates by a negative gap (RSL > RSA).
-The Bank monitors the EaR with respect to net interest income (NII)
+The ALM Policy of the Bank stipulates bucketwise limits on rupee interest rate sensitive gaps for the domestic operations of the Bank, linked to the domestic balance sheet size of the Bank.

-based on a 100 basis points adverse change in the level of interest rates.
+• EaR: From an EaR perspective, the gap reports indicate whether the Bank is in a position to benefit from rising interest rates by having a positive gap (RSA > RSL) or whether it is in a position to benefit from declining interest rates by a negative gap (RSL > RSA).
+The Bank monitors the EaR with respect to net interest income (NII) based on a 100 basis points adverse change in the level of interest rates.
 The magnitude of the impact over a one year period, as a percentage of the NII of the previous four quarters gives a fair measure of the earnings risk that the Bank is exposed to.
 The EaR computations include the banking book as well as the trading book.